About the Series

 Race in the Military - November 11, 2001

 November 11, 2001 4:00 PM - 5:30 PM

-As the country commemorates Veterans' Day and faces an unprecedented military threat, Gail Buckley, author of American Patriots: The Story of Blacks in the Military from the Revolution to Desert Storm, discussed the long, and at times tortuous history, of African Americans in the U.S. Military.
+As the country commemorated Veterans' Day and faced an unprecedented military threat, Gail Buckley, author of American Patriots: The Story of Blacks in the Military from the Revolution to Desert Storm, discussed the long, and at times tortuous history, of African Americans in the US Military.
 Gerald Gill, professor of history at Tufts University, moderated.

 Bringing International Criminals to Justice - November 12, 2001

 November 12, 2001 5:30 PM - 7:00 PM